Princess Herzeleide of Prussia

 Princess Herzeleide Ina-Marie Sophie Charlotte Else of Prussia (25 December 1918 – 22 March 1989) was a member of the deposed House of Hohenzollern.
 She was the only daughter of Prince Oskar of Prussia (the second youngest son of Emperor Wilhelm II) and his initially morganatic wife, Countess Ina Marie von Bassewitz.
 She is the mother of Ernst-Johann Biron, Prince of Courland, the current head of the House of Biron.

 Biography

 Family and early life

 Princess Herzeleide with her parents and brothers, c.
 1925.

 Countess Herzeleide-Ina-Marie von Ruppin was born in Bristow, Mecklenburg, on 25 December 1918, shortly after the defeat of the German Empire and the collapse of the monarchy.
 She was consequently given the name Herzeleide, meaning "heart's sorrow".
 She had three brothers: Oscar, Burchard, and Wilhelm-Karl.
 Herzeleide and her brothers became Princess/Prince of Prussia on 21 June 1920 when their parents' morganatic marriage was recognised as dynastic by the deposed Emperor Wilhelm II.

+During the 1930s, she attended Augusta Victoria College, a girls' finishing school for daughters of high-ranking Nazi officials and German nobility in Bexhill-on-Sea, East Sussex, England.
 In early 1938, Herzeleide was one of three bridesmaids at the wedding of the future King Paul of Greece to Frederica of Hanover, her first cousin.